jnlongnecker/theQudzoo/src/content/adviceArticles/tinkering.md

 </div>

 Flaming deals slightly less damage than Electrified, and while fire damage is quite commonly resisted there are in fact ways to increase your fire damage through thermo casks and high-energy thermo casks.
-Flaming will also cause your weapon to increase the temperature of the enemy and while this probably won’t be enough to ignite most enemies, when you attack multiple times via sources like dual-wielding, you can definitely start to light your foes on fire with your attacks reliably.
+Flaming will also cause your weapon to increase the temperature of the enemy and while this probably won’t be enough to ignite most enemies, when you attack multiple times via sources like Multiweapon Fighting, you can definitely start to light your foes on fire with your attacks reliably.
 Flaming also does not suffer from the same downside of chaining to allies, so if you plan on making friends this may be the better option for you.

 #### Freezing